 Instructions

 - Make sure the clams are clean; scrub them with a stiff brush under cold water if you need to.
 Lay them in a large, wide pot no more than 2 clams deep.
 Pour over 3/4 cup of white wine.
 Cover the pot and bring to a boil.
 Turn the heat down to a simmer and steam open the clams.
 Pay attention and pluck out each clam as it opens -- this prevents them from being overcooked.
-Remove the clams from their shells and cut into 2 to 3 pieces.
+Remove the clams from their shells and cut large ones into 2 to 3 pieces.
 Put them in a bowl with a tablespoon of the olive oil and toss to coat.
 Set aside for now.

 - Discard the shells.
 Strain the liquid in the pan by pouring over a fine-meshed strainer with a paper towel set inside it that has been set over a bowl.
 Reserve the strained liquid.